 Hyundai Motorsport customer results round-up bulletin 12-14 July

-- Norbert Michelisz won Race 1 of the FIA WTCR Race of Portugal weekend to close the gap on his title rival ahead of the fly-away portion of the season
+- Norbert Michelisz won Race 1 of the FIA WTCR Race of Portugal weekend to close the gap on his title rival ahead of the fly-away portion of the season.

-- The i30 N TCR dominated the TCR Europe weekend at the Red Bull Ring, taking pole position and both race wins
+- The i30 N TCR dominated the TCR Europe weekend at the Red Bull Ring, taking pole position and both race wins.

-- Bob de Jong took a stunning overall victory at the GTC Rally in Netherlands, winning by nearly three minutes over his nearest R5 rival.
+- Bob de Jong took a stunning overall victory at the GTC Rally in the Netherlands, winning by nearly three minutes over his nearest R5 rival.

 15 July 2019 - The teams' title in TCR Asia became the first championship to be decided from the main 2019 season, with Hyundai customers Liqui Moly Team Engstler clinching the crown with a weekend to spare.